 The light displays are created by artists from all over the world and are scattered along Amsterdam’s canals.

-Several companies offer canal cruises specific to the lights festival and we had a lovely night our aboard one the boats of ‘The blue boat company‘, with offered a cozy experience in a nice boat and low prices.
+Several companies offer canal cruises and boat tours specific to the lights festival and we had a lovely night our aboard one the boats of ‘The blue boat company‘, with offered a cozy experience in a nice boat and low prices.

 This is a gorgeous way to visit Amsterdam in winter since it allows you to make the most of hours of darkness that would otherwise likely go to waste.